Hi guys, welcome to another enlightening and fun read on different types of nurses and their salaries.

 The Accreditation Council has also stated that applicants need a doctoral degree by 2025.

 The 45% job projection shows that the job is in high demand.

-According to the U.S. Bureau of Labor Statistics records, certified nurse anesthetists earn an average of $88.26 per hour and a mean average of $183,580 annually.
+According to the U.S. Bureau of Labor Statistics records, certified nurse anesthetists earn an average of $88.26 per hour and a mean of $183,580 annually.

 There’s no gainsaying that it’s the highest paying nursing job.

 CRNAs work for an average of 40 hours weekly.